LP2X0X/PROGRAMMING/Web Dev/4 - JavaScript/4.8 - Browser Document, Events, Interfaces/4.8.1 - DOM/4.8.1.2 - Techniques/0 - Walking the DOM (Searching Nodes).md

 ## Element-only Navigation in the DOM

-When navigating the DOM, sometimes we only care about **element nodes**—the tags—not text nodes, whitespace, or comments.
+When navigating the DOM, sometimes we only care about **[[Element Node|element nodes]]**—the tags—not text nodes, whitespace, or comments.
 The DOM provides special properties for that.

 ![[Pasted image 20250918144430.png|center|400]]